hamsternz/esp32_led_strip/README.md

 resisters, The source is connected to GND, and the strip connected to the drain, as the strip I used has a common annode.
 These MOSFETs are rated to 5A, way more than the strip I used needed (about 1.5A max).

+Video of it in action is at https://youtu.be/g-KZkL_qF9g